akramkhal/akramkhal/README.md

 I am Akram Khalilov, an Assistant Professor at the Department of Accounting and Operations Management.

-I'm an Applied Economist focusing on the intersection between corporate finance and accounting.
+I'm an Applied Economist focusing on the intersection of corporate finance and accounting.

 ---